levelup-enterprises/php-framework/README.md

   EX: footer, header...

   - Common
-    Place reusable components here.
+    - Place reusable components here.

 - Pages

-  All page specific content is rendered here.
+  - All page specific content is rendered here.
   - The directory name is the page name

-    - **Requires an index page and view page to render correctly**
+    - _Requires an index page to render correctly_

-  - Nest additional directories to build out more complex structures.
+  - Nest additional directories to build out more complex projects.

   ### Basic Router Use:

-  For every level down you go you must include a views directory to house rendered content.

-  EX:
+      This structure:

         templates/
           home/